moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 However, it says in the above, that it is community maintained, and not truly official.

 Going to the [nextcloud official docs for larger scale deployment recommendations](https://portal.nextcloud.com/article/Scalability/Deployment-recommendations/Large-Organizations-and-Service-Providers)... and it's paywalled.
 It's likely that Nextcloud maintains official helm charts — but only for paying customers.

+Someone had an issue with nextcloud configurations on helm, and I asked them for the problem and solution, and they [replied to my post](https://programming.dev/comment/9714618).

 # Networking